Andrea Gingerich, ND, MMEd, PhD

 Scholar

-Andrea is a CHES Scholar and an assistant professor in the Division of Medical Sciences at the University of Northern British Columbia in Prince George.
-She is also an affiliate assistant professor in the UBC Department of Family Practice, Northern Rural Program.
+Andrea is a CHES Scholar and an associate professor in the Division of Medical Sciences at the University of Northern British Columbia in Prince George where she teaches for the University of British Columbia’s Northern Medical Program.
+She is also an affiliate associate professor in the UBC Department of Family Practice, Northern Rural Program.
 She obtained her PhD in health professions education in 2015 from Maastricht University under the supervision of Drs.
 Cees van der Vleuten, Kevin Eva and Glenn Regehr.
 Her dissertation challenged the rater idiosyncrasy explanation for error variance by identifying multiple clusters of consensus within physicians’ variable clinical assessment judgments of a given trainee.
 Andrea was awarded a masters degree in medical education with distinction through the University of Dundee in 2010 with a thesis focusing on assessment in problem-based learning.
 Her experience with facilitating small group learning activities at the Northern Medical Program extends back to 2006.
 Her teaching and research is informed by various former roles in healthcare including four years working as a licensed naturopathic doctor in rural Ontario.

 Research Interests